jstrassmayr/databricks_js_102/README.md

 ![image](https://github.com/user-attachments/assets/3a500b4f-0a33-4aa4-9fc0-99d4178c8b05)
 Ok, we see data.
 But the result is rather boring as nothing fancy or unexpected happened.
 But...

-## Let's get fancy
+## Let's get fancy - Silver layer
-In order to get the advantages mentioned at the beginning of this page (e.g. table dependency resolution, pipeline self creation, ...), we need an "actual pipeline" of multiple tables and dependencies between them.
+In order to get the advantages mentioned at the beginning of this page (e.g. table dependency resolution, pipeline self creation, invalid data handling...), we need an "actual pipeline" of multiple tables and dependencies between them.
 We will load data from Bronze to Silver layer doing the following enhancements
-- Let's add tests aka. data validations to only ingest valid data into our Silver layer and
+- Let's add tests aka. data validations to only ingest valid data into our Silver layer.
+We want...
+  - Warnings from rows containing the first name 'OLIVIA'
+  - To drop rows where Count is 0
+  - To fail the pipeline immediately if no first name was given
 - Let's rename the column 'Year' to 'Year_Of_Birth' to make it more understandable in business terms

 Proceed as follows